SB-TRPO: Towards Safe Reinforcement Learning with Hard Constraints

 \paragraph{Conclusion.} In summary, SB-TRPO’s principled trust-region update enables \emph{steady reward accumulation} and \emph{high safety}, consistently outperforming state-of-the-art baselines across \emph{Safety Gymnasium} tasks in balancing task performance with high safety.

-\paragraph{Limitations.} \alg targets hard constraints: it is not directly applicable to CMDPs with positive cost thresholds.\footnote{We leave hybrid methods replacing conventional recovery phases (e.g.\ in CPO/C-TRPO) with our \pref{eq:approx} to future work. } As with other policy optimisation methods \citep{TRPO,guetalaaai2024}, our performance guarantee (\cref{thm:perf}) assumes exact gradients and holds only approximately with estimates.
+\paragraph{Limitations.} \alg targets hard constraints: it is not directly applicable to CMDPs with positive cost thresholds.
+As with other policy optimisation methods \citep{TRPO,guetalaaai2024}, our performance guarantee (\cref{thm:perf}) assumes exact gradients and holds only approximately with estimates.
 Moreover, while our method achieves strong results in \emph{Safety Gymnasium}, it does not guarantee almost-sure safety on the most challenging tasks.